mantidproject/mantid/docs/source/algorithms/SaveReflectometryAscii-v1.rst

 This file format (ANSTO Ascii format) writes four columns of data without any additional information.
 If the resolution values are not present will be optionally computed, see `Computation of resolution values`_.
-The options `WriteHeader`, `WriteResolution` and `Separator` do not have any effect and are not visible in the user interface.
+The options `LogList`, `WriteHeader`, `WriteResolution` and `Separator` do not have any effect and are not visible in the user interface.

 DAT File Format
 ---------------

 Stores first the number of lines followed by three columns of data.
-The option `WriteResolution` and `Separator` do not have any effect and are not visible in the user interface.
+The option `LogList`, `WriteResolution` and `Separator` do not have any effect and are not visible in the user interface.

 Custom File Format (Empty Field)
 --------------------------------

-Enables a selection to write header lines via the option `WriteHeader` and the separator via the option `Separator` aa well as the number of columns to write, i.e. three or four via the option `WriteResolution`.
+Enables a selection to write header lines via the option `WriteHeader` and the separator via the option `Separator` as well as the number of columns to write, i.e. three or four via the option `WriteResolution`.
 The header follows the specification of the `MFT File format`_, if enabled.
 Please consider to directly provide the desired file extension via the input `Filename`.
 All options are taken into account and are visible in the user interface.